Exploration for Minerals in Ireland

 A Prospecting Licence typically covers some 35 sq. km.
 Prospecting Licences are issued for six years for specified minerals and is renewable.
 A minimum work programme is also required, details of which are agreed with the licensee.
 Progressively increased work and expenditure commitments are required on renewal.
 Work reports are required every two years, and are held confidential for six years or until surrender of the licence (if earlier).
 However, an exception is regional airborne surveys, the data from which is made public after four years except over ground still held by the company that commissioned the survey.

 Licensees should respect the wishes of the landowners regarding access, and be environmentally responsible.
-Although exploration is exempted from controls under the Local Government (Planning and Development) Acts, 1963 to 1993, licensees are provided by EMD with Guidelines for good environmental practice.
-Typically, two weeks advance notice of drilling is required, while trenching needs prior approval from EMD with immediate rehabilitation thereafter.
+Although exploration is exempted from controls under the Local Government (Planning and Development) Acts, 1963 to 1993, licensees are provided by the Exploration and Mining Division with Guidelines for good environmental practice.
+Typically, two weeks advance notice of drilling is required, while trenching needs prior approval from the Exploration and Mining Division with immediate rehabilitation thereafter.
 Stricter controls are applied in environmentally sensitive areas.

 These are payable as part of the permitting process.